 The 65-year-old Bengaluru neighbourhood brewer opens a 15,000 sq ft taproom in the city’s Marathalli district

-Marathalli district is a busy, commercial and residential corridor of East Bengaluru, and the new outlet is ideally positioned to serve the influx of IT professionals and residents to the area.
+Marathalli district is a busy, commercial and residential corridor of East Bengaluru; the new outlet is positioned to serve the influx of IT professionals and residents to the area.

 The new outlet adds to Chin Lung’s existing network of locations across other popular neighbourhoods such as Indiranagar, Residency Road, New Bel Road, Koramangala, and Gandhinagar.